Welcome to today's edition of the Rush 24-7 podcast.

 I don't need to hear it anymore.

-And uh and it was I I thought just powerful and right on the And I think people watching the debate last night stood up, took notice of this too, precisely for the same reasons that I did.
+And I think people watching the debate last night stood up, took notice of this too, precisely for the same reasons that I did.

 Let's go to the phones now, find out what's lurking.

-Yes, we got the immigration stack coming.
+Yes, we got the Immigration Stack coming.

 Let me tease you with something from the Immigration Stack.

-I was one scratching my head.
+I was one scratching my head because this bill is an abomination.

 It makes no practical good sense for this country at all.

-And then I read who is funding the movement and who's really for it, and it all makes sense because they're trying to destroy the country in their own way.
+And it all makes sense because they're trying to destroy the country in their own way.

 The Ford Foundation, the Carnegie Corporation, and Democrat activist George Soros have donated millions of dollars to pro-immigration groups as the Senate continues its debate on a contentious bill that would overhaul the nation's immigration policy.

-Soros has uh has given uh 825,000 between 02 and 04 to the National Immigration Forum and uh and other amounts of money.
+Soros has given $825,000 between $0.002 and $0.04 to the National Immigration Forum and other amounts of money.

-Uh when I saw this, uh I look it.
+When I saw this, look at it.

-It didn't need to become that much more clear because I was pretty clear in understanding this, but this just cemented the fact for me that my instincts uh write on the money.
+It didn't need to become that much more clear because I was pretty clear in understanding this, but this just cemented the fact for me that my instincts write on the money.

-This is gonna kill the bill.
+This is going to kill the bill.

 Why would Dingy Harry want to kill the bill?

-But let's let's go to the phones.
+But let's go to the phones.

-Here's uh here's Kurt in Rockford, Illinois.
+Here's Kurt in Rockford, Illinois.

 Nice to have you.